-What follows is a report by journalist Ottavia Spaggiari on her experience in Chad, where she was able to visit the COOPI project financed by...Read more
+Below, we bring you the report by journalist Ottavia Spaggiari on her experience in Flatari, Chad, where COOPI is running a protection and psycho-social care...Read more

 The collapse of oil prices has made the economy of Chad come to a halt.
 As recurrent droughts expose the population to acute vulnerability, particularly from a nutritional point of view, once again, the country finds itself in a situation of essentially relying upon agriculture and sheep farming.
 Additionally, the large influx of refugees from Sudan, RCA and Cameroon (about 30.000), continues to complicate the situation.